eric-spoerner/Pewlett-Hackard-Analysis/README.md

-# Pewlett-Hackard-Analysis
+# Migration and Analysis of Enterprise-level Employee Data

 ## Project Description

-Database construction and subsequent analysis for a software company that had been managing employee information using only CSVs.
-I think it was CSVs at least.
+Database construction and subsequent analysis for a software company that had been managing employee information using only CSVs **more context here**.

 Data was migrated into a PostgreSQL database based on a model constructed as part of this exercise.